DavidBPerez/NoCap-Project/README.md

     - Run `npm run server`.
       * This will run the server logic (if any).

-## Running Both Client and Server Together
+## Running Both Client and Server Together (Optionally Provided)
-For development, use the provided scripts:
+For development, use the provided scripts (if on local machine):

 - `npm run build_both`: This command concurrently starts both the client and server during development.
   * Use this when you want to run the client and server together for development purposes.